-For a primary series the National Advisory Committee on Immunization (NACI) preferentially recommends receipt of monovalent mRNA COVID-19 vaccines (i.e., Pfizer-BioNTech or Moderna) to complete the primary series for all individuals 6 months and older, without contraindications to the vaccine.
+For a primary series the National Advisory Committee on Immunization (NACI) preferentially recommends receipt of bivalent Omicron-containing mRNA COVID-19 vaccines (i.e., Bivalent Pfizer-BioNTech or Bivalent Moderna) to initiate or complete the primary series for all individuals 6 months and older, without contraindications to the vaccine.
+If a primary series is started with an mRNA monovalent vaccine, a bivalent Omicron-containing mRNA COVID-19 vaccine can be used to complete the series.